cleftly/cleftly/docs/docs/developers/plugins/index.md

- static author = 'JohnDoe123'; // The creator(s) of the plugin, can be anything as long as it's accurate static description = 'My awesome plugin'; // A short description of the plugin static version = '1.0.0'; // The version of the plugin static api_version = 'v1'; // Must be v1
+ static author = 'JohnDoe123'; // The creator(s) of the plugin, can be anything as long as it's accurate static description = 'My awesome plugin'; // A short description of the plugin static version = '1.0.0'; // The version of the plugin static license = 'MIT'; // The license of the plugin static api_version = 'v1'; // Must be v1 static features = []; // Advanced Cleftly features the plugin utilizes.
+Possible: 'searchResults', 'externalTracks'

  api;